FoxsterDev/SKTools.MenuItemsFinder/README.md

-# MenuItemsFinder\
+# MenuItemsFinder

 What problem solved:
 There are a lot of menuitems in a project.
 Sometimes their menupathes are changed.
+And you are angry that you need to search.
 Or menuitempath has a very big construction and difficult to navigate

 Profit: You don't need to remember place of MenuItems like "Window/Analisis/Profiler" or "Tools/Category/SubCategory/SubSubCategory/WhatExactlyINeed" and it could be changed in a new version of Unity or a plugin.
 Unity: checked 2018.2.8f1, scripting runtime version net 3.5